Gravitational Observatories: Spherical boundaries

 In summary, when $l=0$ and $l\geq2$, there is no metric built from a pure diffeomorphism satisfying both Dirichlet boundary conditions \eqref{eqn: spherical Dirichlet bdry cond} and the condition for being physical \eqref{eqn: Dirichlet sphere physical diffeo cond}, at the same time.
 For $l=1$, there exists such solutions, however the boundary conditions force them to grow linearly in time which implies that they are uniquely fixed once the initial conditions are specified.

 As a result, and in contrast to the standard corner analysis of \cite{An:2021fcq,Anninos:2022ujl}, geometric uniqueness appears to be preserved for spherical boundaries with Dirichlet boundary conditions.
-It is tempting to conjecture that for this special case, the gravitational Dirichlet problem is non-linearly well-posed, but further analysis is required.
+It may be interesting to relate this observation to the improved Euclidean Dirichlet problem in those cases where the extrinsic curvature obeys certain positivity conditions \cite{Anderson:2006lqb,Witten:2018lgb}.
+In any case, it is tempting to conjecture that for the case of a spherical spatial boundary, the gravitational Dirichlet problem is non-linearly well-posed, but further analysis is required.